“Oh darling! You can’t fix yourself by breaking someone else!”

 - Suppose someone takes an intimate, private, personal picture (or video) if you ask them to delete it immediately.
 Please make sure you see that it has been deleted.

-- If the picture(s) (or videos) was taken by a professional, make certain you own the copyright – no exceptions.
+- If the picture(s) (or videos) were taken by a professional, ensure you own the copyright—no exceptions.
 (This is still a dumb idea.)

 - Ensure you own/have the original memory card the photos (or videos) were taken on – or see they are deleted.

-- If someone has compromising pictures or video of you, be firm in your request for them to delete it.
+- If someone has compromising pictures or videos of you, be firm in your request for them to delete them.
 Let them know you are serious about your privacy and security.
 Do not be intimidated.
-Get help if you need it: parents, School, Police, anyone with authority.
-In most countries the owning and distributing pictures or video of anyone “underage” is illegal.
+Get help if needed: parents, schools, Police, anyone with authority.
+In most countries, owning and distributing pictures or videos of anyone “underage” is illegal.

-- Do not post or upload intimate, personal pictures or videos onto any website – period.
-This includes all social media and dating sites unless you want to share that picture or video with everyone on the internet – including your friends, family, employer and church.
+- Do not post or upload intimate, personal pictures or videos onto any website, including social media and dating sites, unless you want to share them with everyone on the internet, including your friends, family, employer, and church.

 What to do when you find compromising pictures of you published online?

 - Don’t Panic.
 Respond quickly.
-Faster, the better.
+The faster, the better.
 Be confident.
 Get help

 - Contact the authorities (POLICE) – especially if you or the person in the picture or video were underage, especially if the perpetrator of this crime is known to you.
 You never permitted the pictures to be shared.
 To see which types of charges you can lay: https://www.wellnessplatform.co.za/articles/cyber-bullying/

 - Find as many copies and versions as you can.
 You are the best person to identify this content.
-Often it will be cropped or altered in some way, so often, you can identify it the quickest.
+Often, it will be cropped or altered in some way, so you can often identify it the quickest.
 Make a list.
 Like a weed, if you can get at the source, you can stop it from spreading.
-Often only one website was the source of the uploaded picture or video.
-It is important to get it removed from there and move on to the other sites if there are any.
+Often, only one website was the source of the uploaded picture or video.
+It is important to remove it from there and move on to the other sites if there are any.

 - Begin Processing take-downs immediately.
 The faster, the better.
 Staying on top of getting your content taken down means you can stop or slow the spread.
-You can conduct -yourself, use a lawyer or use a service like DMCA.com Professional Takedown Service.
+You can conduct it yourself, use a lawyer, or use a service like DMCA.com’s Professional Takedown Service.

 - In South Africa, you can contact the Digital Law company for assistance. https://www.thedigitallawco.com/